-Ignore the chatter
+Ignore the audience

 Nobello outside the bowl

 I do not know if the Nobel Prize is - as Feynman said - the second mistake of Alfred Nobel, but at least sometimes there are slaves.
-And I am not talking about the ridiculous price of peace for the European Commission (!), But mainly about the fact that the Nobel Committee did not dare give Einstein the theory of relativity - it was considered a "more practical" photoelectric phenomenon.
+And I am not talking about the ridiculous price of peace for the European Commission (!), But mainly about the fact that the Nobel Committee has not dared give Einstein the theory of relativity - it has been considered a "more practical" photoelectric phenomenon.
 Likewise, Jánosz / Hans Selye never had the chance to get a nobel for a unified theory of medicine, just as it could not be given to genius Erdös for mathematics ...
 He had the chance to get it for the glucocorticoids he discovered and named.
 However, when the price for glucocorticoids was awarded in the 1950s, Selye was not on the list.
 Selye was then nominated for a nobel nine more times - unsuccessfully every time.
 We just live on a planet where the most prestigious scientific prize for theoretical work is not awarded.

 Theoretical medicine is missing today